· 11 min read

 Over the past year, hyper-casual games have seen unprecedented growth.
-We’ve learnt that success in the world of mobile gaming doesn’t require you to find effective ways to monetize users through in-app purchases, as mid-core and hard-core titles have done for many years.
+We’ve learnt that success in mobile gaming doesn’t require you to find effective ways to monetize users through in-app purchases, as mid-core and hard-core titles have done for many years.

-We know that high volumes of users, combined with great in-app advertisements, provide a highly successful business model for any game developer.
-However, developers and studios alike will only reap the benefits if they create highly addictive, easy to play, fun games.
+We know that high volumes of users and great in-app advertisements provide a highly successful business model for any game developer.
+However, developers and studios will only reap the benefits if they create highly addictive, easy to play, fun games.

-We haven’t seen what maturity in the hyper-casual market will look like yet.
+We haven’t seen what maturity in the hyper-casual market yet.
 But, we’re likely to see further competition between developers and publishers to acquire, engage and monetize more users, with a range of new tactics and strategies up the sleeve of every developer searching for success in the market.

 With innovation built in to the very core of these titles, new features and strategies will naturally occur over time that may change the genre’s characteristics.
 But can hyper-causal games, with their simple mechanics and minimalistic UIs, be anything other than what they are now?